Understanding Water Heater Pilot Lights

 How long should a pilot light stay lit on a water heater?

 A properly functioning pilot light should stay lit continuously, burning 24 hours a day, 7 days a week, until the water heater is intentionally turned off or reaches the end of its service life.
-If your pilot light goes out regularly—whether daily, weekly, or monthly—something is definitely wrong with the system and requires diagnosis and repair.
-Pilot lights are specifically designed to burn continuously for 8-12 years or more without issues when all components are working correctly and the unit receives proper annual maintenance and care.
+If your pilot light goes out regularly, whether daily, weekly, or monthly, something is wrong with the system and requires diagnosis and repair.
+Pilot lights are designed to burn continuously for 8 to 12 years or more without issues when all components are working correctly and the unit receives proper annual maintenance and care.